mrmuggymuggy/mrmuggymuggy.github.io/_posts/2020-06-20-move-away-from-medium.markdown

 My new blog link is : [https://mrmuggymuggy.github.io](https://mrmuggymuggy.github.io/)

-For the moment I just moved 2 existing articles here, I have bunch of other articles in draft related to Apark/Airflow on kubernetes and Terragrunt, I hope I will have time to finish them.
+For the moment I just moved 2 existing articles here, I have bunch of other articles in draft related to Spark/Airflow on Kubernetes and Terragrunt, I hope I will have time to finish them.
 One of the draw back with Jekyll on github is the comments management, I will try to figure it out in the future.